cflegel/nerves_io_rc522/README.md

 Combined with a Raspberry Pi, this makes for a pretty compact RFID reader.
-The RC522 board is so small it easily fits inside most raspberry pi cases.
+The RC522 board is so small it easily fits inside most Raspberry Pi cases.

 ![Image of RC522 + Pi](reader.jpg)

 ## Limitations

-Currently, only Raspberry PI is supported as the host platform due to the usage of the [BCM2835](http://www.airspayce.com/mikem/bcm2835/) library in the Port driver.
+Currently, only Raspberry Pi is supported as the host platform due to the usage of the [BCM2835](http://www.airspayce.com/mikem/bcm2835/) library in the Port driver.